bmegli/xv11lidar-test/readme.md

 You can pipe the data to your application written in any language (effectively getting LIDAR data on you standard input).
 See `examples` directory for C, C# and Java code.

-Finally, the files xv11lidar.h and xv11lidar.c can also be used as a simple C library to communicate with the LIDAR.
+If you just want simple C/C++ library to communicate with the LIDAR see [xv11lidar](https://github.com/bmegli/xv11lidar) repository.

 ## LIDAR test